ultravioletrs/prism-docs/docs/getting-started.md

 The Prism UI gives is the easiest way to use the CoCoS system, giving the ability to use the entire prism system without interacting with the command line.
 It provides a convenient way to log in to the CoCoS system, creation of users, workspaces, computations, computation policies, computation invitations, certs, backends, workspace billing and updating of all this information.
 The UI can be found at [https://prism.ultraviolet.rs](https://prism.ultraviolet.rs).
 The UI is a web application and can be accessed from any modern web browser.
-Currently, the source code is not available for the UI, but it is planned to be open sourced in the future.

 ## Sign Up